 (a) General.
 The Shelter Plus Care (a) General.
 The Shelter Plus Care program (S+C) is authorized by title IV, subtitle F, of the Stewart B. McKinney Homeless Assistance Act (the McKinney Act) (42 U.S.C.
 11403-11407b).
-S+C is designed to link rental assistance to supportive services for hard-to-serve homeless persons with disabilities (primarily those who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have acquired immunodeficiency or have acquired immunodeficiency syndrome (AIDS) and related diseases) and their families.
+S+C is designed to link rental assistance to supportive services for assistance to supportive services for hard-to-serve homeless persons with disabilities (primarily those who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have acquired immunodeficiency or have acquired immunodeficiency syndrome (AIDS) and related diseases and their families.
 The program provides grants to be used for rental assistance for permanent housing for homeless persons with disabilities.
-Rental assistance grants must be matched in the aggregate by supportive services that are equal in value. portive services that are equal in value to the amount of rental assistance and appropriate to the needs of the population to be served.
-Recipients are chosen on a competitive basis nationwide.
+Rental assistance grants must be matched in the aggregate by supportive services that are equal in value to the appoint of rental assistance and to the amount of rental assistance and appropriate to the needs of the population to be served.
+Recipients are sen on a competitive basis nationwide.